-- (c) The files containing the precinct-level election results must shall be created in accordance with the applicable file specification as set forth in rule.
-The rule must provide, at a minimum, that: - 1.
-The precinct-level results file shall be created or converted into a tab-delimited text file. - 2.
+- 1. The precinct-level results file shall be created or converted into a tab-delimited text file. - 2.
 The row immediately before the first data record shall contain the column names of the data elements that make up the data records.
 There shall be one header record followed by multiple data records. - 3. the data records shall include the following columns: County Name, Election Number, Election Date, Unique Precinct Identifier, Precinct Polling Location, Total Registered Voters, Total Registered Republicans, Total Registered Democrats, Total Registered All Other Parties, Contest Name, Candidate/Retention/Issue Name, Candidate Florida Voter Registration System ID Number, Division of Elections Unique Candidate Identifying Number, Candidate Party, District, Undervote Total, Overvote Total, Write-in Total, and Vote Total.
-For purposes of this paragraph, the term "unique precinct identifier" means an alphanumeric code containing no more than six characters representing the precinct name or number. - (4) (3) PRECINCT-LEVEL BOOK CLOSING STATISTICS.-No later than 10 days after the date of book closing for but before the date of an election as defined in s.
+For purposes of this paragraph, the term "unique precinct identifier" means an alphanumeric code representing the precinct name or number and containing no more than the maximum characters as specified by rule. - (4) (3) PRECINCT-LEVEL BOOK CLOSING STATISTICS.-No later than 10 days after the date of book closing for but before the date of an election as defined in s.
 97.021 to fill a national, state, county, or district office, or to vote on a proposed constitutional amendment, the department shall compile and make available the following precinct-level statistical data for each county:

 - (a) Unique precinct identifier numbers.
-For purposes of this subsection, the term "unique precinct identifier" means an alphanumeric code containing no more than six characters representing the precinct name or number. - (b) Total number of active registered voters by party for each precinct. - (5)(4) LIVE TURNOUT DATA.-On election day, each supervisor of elections shall make live voter turnout data, updated at least once per hour, available on his or her website.
-Each supervisor shall transmit the live voter turnout data to the division, which must create and maintain a real-time statewide turnout dashboard that is available for viewing by the public on the division's website as the data becomes available. - (6) (5) REPORTS PUBLICLY AVAILABLE.-The department shall also make publicly available the reports and results required in subsections (1)-(4) (1)-(3). - $\underline{(7)}$ (6) RULEMAKING.-The department shall adopt rules and prescribe forms to carry out the purposes of this section. - Section 13.
-Present paragraph (d) of subsection (1) of section 99.021, Florida Statutes, is redesignated as paragraph (e), and a new paragraph (d) is added to that subsection, to read: - 99.021 Form of candidate oath.-
+For purposes of this subsection, the term "unique precinct identifier" means an alphanumeric code representing the precinct name or number and containing no more than the maximum characters as specified by rule. - (b) Total number of active registered voters by party for each precinct. - (5)(4) LIVE TURNOUT DATA.-On election day, each supervisor of elections shall make live voter turnout data, updated at least once per hour, available on his or her website.
+Each supervisor shall transmit the live voter turnout data to the division, which must create and maintain a real-time statewide turnout dashboard that is available for viewing by the public on the division's website as the data becomes available. - $\underline{(6)}$ REPORTS PUBLICLY AVAILABLE.-The department shall also make publicly available the reports and results required in subsections $\underline{(1)}$ - $\underline{(4)}$ $\underline{(1)}$ - $\underline{(3)}$. - $\underline{(7)}$ (6) RULEMAKING.-The department shall adopt rules and prescribe forms to carry out the purposes of this section. - Section 13.
+Effective upon becoming a law, present paragraph (b) of subsection (1) of section 99.012, Florida Statutes, is redesignated as paragraph (c), a new paragraph (b) is added to that subsection, and paragraph (c) is added to subsection (7) of that section, to read: - 99.012 Restrictions on individuals qualifying for public office.- - (1) As used in this section: - 1362 (b) "Qualify" means to fulfill the requirements set forth 1363 in s.
+99.061(7)(a) or s.
+105.031(5)(a).